 Here is what an activation sub-funnel might look like:

 And finally, you can drill down to the user.
 This Facebook timeline-like view is particularly useful for better understanding specific user behavior, such as when handling customer service requests.

 After measuring dozens of products using the five-up view above, I’ve repeatedly seen a flatlining set in once steady traffic kicks in.
 That’s what I call the Groundhog Day Effect — from the movie Groundhog Day.

-Similarly in a startup, once you normalize the data and account for short term seasonality, it’s uncanny how the customer lifecycle repeats itself day in and day out until you reach a breakthrough insight that breaks this loop.
+Similarly, in a startup, once you normalize the data and account for short-term seasonality, it’s uncanny how the customer lifecycle repeats itself day in and day out until you reach a breakthrough insight that breaks this loop.

 On the one hand, this can be depressing.
 Because once steady traffic sets in, despite your best efforts, this graph flatlines.
 No one wants to walk into a meeting with a flatline graph.

 On the other hand, this can be highly empowering.
-Once you have a stable benchmark of your product, it gives you permission to aggressively experiment with bold new ideas to effect a spike in the flatline.
+Once you have a stable benchmark of your product, it permits you to aggressively experiment with bold new ideas to effect a spike in the flatline.
 If you manage to create a spike, your next course of action is to run more of whatever you did to make the line stick at the higher level.